d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 The framework's velocity response to a single declining gradient of mass occupancy, bounded within the visible galaxy, is sufficient to account for the standard galactic rotation observations.

 One observational finding from the sample deserves explicit note as a prediction: the recovered outer-edge falloff is in many cases steeper than was initially anticipated from the idealized N-body explorations described in §2.1.
 The packed-disk analysis suggested that successive outer rings contribute progressively steeper interior gradients, but the fitted SPARC profiles make that expectation concrete: the final support segment usually falls at an edge angle above $85^\circ$ in the normalized $(r,\rho)$ profile.
 The framework therefore predicts that the visible edges of galaxies are not merely photometric thresholds, but dynamical transition regions where occupied support drops rapidly.
 Whether this steep fitted edge corresponds to observable kinematic signatures in stellar populations near galactic outskirts is a question for follow-up work.

 ---

+## Funding

+The author received no financial support for the research, authorship, or publication of this article.

+---